Bridge Loans: Everything You Need To Know

 Personal Loan

-If you have a solid credit history and a strong track record of employment and on-time payments, you may be able to get a personal loan.
-These loans are typically unsecured, which means they don’t require collateral, and their terms and conditions will vary by lender.
+You may qualify for a personal loan with a solid credit history of on-time payments, a steady job and a credit score that meets the required minimum.
+Personal loans are typically unsecured, which means they don’t require collateral, and their terms and conditions vary by lender.

 80-10-10 Loan

-Also known as a piggyback loan, an 80-10-10 loan is a way to buy a new home without putting 20% down while also avoiding PMI.
+Also known as a piggyback loan, an 80-10-10 loan is a way to buy a new home without putting 20% down and avoiding PMI.

-With an 80-10-10 loan, you pay 10% down and secure two mortgages: one for 80% of the new home’s price, and a second for the remainder.
-After selling your current home, you can use any funds left over after paying the outstanding mortgage balance to pay the smaller 10% mortgage on the new property.
+With an 80-10-10 loan, you pay 10% down and secure two mortgages: one for 80% of the new home’s price and the second for the remaining 10%.
+After selling your current home, you can use the proceeds to pay off the outstanding balance on your existing mortgage and potentially cover the smaller 10% mortgage on the new property.

 Bridge Loan FAQs

 Bridge loans are typically reserved for borrowers with a strong credit history and credit score.
-While the minimum credit score will vary by lender, a higher credit score will always mean a lower interest rate.
+The minimum qualifying credit score will vary by lender, but a higher credit score usually means a lower interest rate.

-The main benefit of a bridge loan is that it can allow you to place a contingency-free offer on a new home.
-In a competitive housing market, fewer contingencies can make the seller more likely to consider your offer when they’ve received multiple offers.
+A bridge loan’s main benefit is the opportunity it offers buyers to place a contingency-free offer on a new home.
+In a competitive housing market, fewer contingencies can make the seller more likely to consider your offer when deciding between multiple offers.

-The Bottom Line: Bridge Loans Are For Some People, But Not Everyone
+The Bottom Line: Bridge Loans Are For Some People, Not Everyone

-Always weigh all the pros and cons of any mortgage loan before taking the plunge.
-Make sure you work with a lender who will walk you through all your options and help you make the decision that’s best for you and your needs.
+Always weigh the pros and cons of any loan before making any decision.
+Find a lender who’ll walk you through all your options and help you make the appropriate decision for you and your needs.

 Share: